 Pleasure’s Spoiler In Fiction, Philosophical Fiction, Satirical P Pleasure is often spoiled by describing it.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Struggle for Freedom In Fiction, Philosophical Fiction, Satirical S Man will never be free until the last king is strangled with the entrails of the last priest.
+Words as Healers In Fiction, Philosophical Fiction, Satirical W Words are the physicians of a mind diseased.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 Picture’s Timelessness In Fiction, Philosophical Fiction, Satirical P The best thing about a picture is that it never changes, even when the people in it do.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now